mekanii/ESU/README.md

 - Blend Cut 1 & Blend Cut 2
 <br>The image illustrates the output scope for the Blend Cut 1 (left) and Blend Cut 2 (right ) operation at the PWM generator.
 It provides a detailed view of the waveform characteristics and performance metrics associated with the Blend Cut process, highlighting the key features and behavior of the PWM signal during this operation.

+  - In the images of Blend Cut 1 and Blend Cut 2, both exhibit the same PWM frequency of 400 kHz.
+  - Additionally, for duty cycle levels ranging from 10 to 100, Blend Cut 1 and Blend Cut 2 demonstrate similar waveform high state periods, indicating consistent performance across these duty cycle settings.

 > [!NOTE]
 > Blend cut 1: 18 pulses per 1 modulation (400 kHz for each pulse, with 0% PWM during the last 2 periods).<br>Blend cut 2: 17 pulses per 1 modulation (400 kHz for each pulse, with 0% PWM during the last 3 periods).